-Our artist friend Yury Kharchenko joins a discussion titled “Art, Culture and Memory” at the Wallraf Museum in Cologne, Germany, on October 5, 2021 from 7pm-9pm.
+Our artist friend Yury Kharchenko joins a debate titled “Art, Culture and Memory” at the Wallraf Museum in Cologne, Germany, on 5 October 2021 from 19.00-21.00.

 The chat will deal with issues surrounding Holocaust remembrance, the culture of remembrance and the cult of guilt.